-Everyone’s always looking to save money on their utility bills, but it just so happens there’s a way to do it when you aren’t even home.
+Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to do it when you aren’t even home.

-The secret is your thermostat.
-By using automatic schedules, you can help the thermostat plan for your preferred temperatures.
+The key is your thermostat.
+By making the most out of your thermostat, you can structure its daily schedule around your personal preferences.
 That means you can have different temperature settings for when you’re at home, away or even when you’re asleep.

-With a few simple adjustments, you'll be able to enjoy comfortable temperatures while cutting down your energy bills.
-Take a look at a few ways your thermostat doesn't have to use up all your summer spending money:
+By trying a few of these schedules, you'll be able to enjoy comfortable temperatures while also keeping more of your money.
+Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home